 Things to do

-Princess Hills camping area has two separate and shady sites beside the Herbert River.
+Princess Hills camping area has 2 separate and shady sites beside the Herbert River.

 The camping area is closed throughout the wet season every year from 1 December to 31 March inclusive.